j1anb1n/iframe-rpc/README.md

-simpleXDM
+RPC.js
 =========

-a Cross-Domain message framework developed base on easyXDM.
+an easy to use JavaScript Cross-Domain RPC framework developed base on easyXDM.